iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

   game and epoch.
 The monolithic policy was $\epsilon$-greedy with a 10% exploration rate.
-The switching policy we chose to examine incorporates blind switching; we leave an analogous investigation of informed switching policies to future work.
-The policy begins in exploit mode and randomly switches to uniform random explore mode 0.7% of the time.
+The switching policy we chose to examine incorporates blind switching; we leave an analogous investigation of informed switching policies to future work (see initial study for background and experiments using informed switching policies).
+  The policy begins in
+  exploit mode and randomly switches to uniform random explore mode 0.7% of the time.
 It randomly chooses an explore mode length from the set $\\{5, 10, 15, 20, 25\\}$ with probabilities $\\{0.05, 0.20, 0.50, 0.20, 0.05\\}